 When Should You Hike the Superior Hiking Trail?

 First, you will want to think about when you leave for the hiking trip.
 Generally, the best time to do a trip is sometime in the summer, spanning anywhere from the beginning of June to the beginning of September (though September can be a bit chillier).
 You always the option to plan your hike in winter months such as January if you enjoy the cold but you would need to pack much more gear in order to have a fun and safe trip.

-Getting back to summer summer, we would personally recommend going either any time during the latter half of July or the end of August.
+Getting back to summer, we would personally recommend going either any time during the latter half of July through the end of August.
 The reason for this is that June is when many people plan “end of school trips” to the area, which results in much more foot traffic than usual within the SHT.
+Late June is also often the height of mosquito and black fly season as new hatches emerge.
 As for going in late August, that is when most people have headed back home for school or work, which also results in less traffic.